civo/docs/content/docs/compute/custom-image.md

 ```

 :::note

-The name is modified and prefixed with `cust-` once created to distinguish custom images from system images provided by Civo .
+- The name is modified and prefixed with `cust-` once created to distinguish custom images from system images provided by Civo .
+- The `civo diskimage create` command does **both** the image record creation **and** the file upload in one step—you don’t need to call a separate “upload” command.

 :::
 By default, the image is created in your currently-selected region.